dcyoung/dcyoung.github.io/_pages/resume.md

 At a small startup, you play a role in everything!
 However, my main focus was the design and development of interactive software for both the sensing and visualization of complex 3D data.
 My accomplishments included the following:

 - Designed, implemented and shipped cross platform desktop application for visualizing, interpreting and interacting with realtime LiDAR data and 3D point cloud data.
 Primary technologies included electron and WebGL.
+- Designed and implemented a rudimentary but efficient javascript based UI component framework to update and render modified components in the DOM - before React was really a thing!
 - Implemented and maintained SDK's used to control LiDAR sensor in various programming languages.
 - Managed numerous contractors and external developers contributing to open software projects.
 - Supported and fostered active customer community.